MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 * **Customized endpoints (sovereign or hybrid cloud environments)**: Endpoint settings allow sending data to a specific Azure Government region. ([See examples](connection-strings.md#set-a-connection-string).)
 * **Privacy (regional endpoints)**: Connection strings ease privacy concerns by sending data to regional endpoints, ensuring data doesn't leave a geographic region.

-### Transition to connection strings

 [!INCLUDE [azure-monitor-instrumentation-key-deprecation](~/reusable-content/ce-skilling/azure/includes/azure-monitor-instrumentation-key-deprecation.md)]

-Scenarios most affected by this change:

-* **Firewall exceptions or proxy redirects**

-    In cases where monitoring for intranet web server is required, our earlier solution asked you to add individual service endpoints to your configuration.
-For more information, see the [Can I monitor an intranet web server?](../ip-addresses.md#can-i-monitor-an-intranet-web-server).
-Connection strings offer a better alternative by reducing this effort to a single setting.
-A simple prefix, suffix amendment, allows automatic population and redirection of all endpoints to the right services.

-* **Sovereign or hybrid cloud environments**

-    Users can send data to a defined [Azure Government region](/azure/azure-government/compare-azure-government-global-azure#application-insights).
-By using connection strings, you can define endpoint settings for your intranet servers or hybrid cloud settings.

 ## Find your connection string